-“96% of all eating eggs come from the caged hens,” says Thobelani Mngomezulu, one of the directors at Farmer Angus Eggs.
-“Our chickens are housed in Eggmobiles, which are moved daily to help fertilize our soil at the farm.
+So what’s an Eggmobile?
+Thobelani Mngomezulu, one of the six directors at Farmer Angus EGGS explains: “Eggmobiles are the chickens’ ‘houses on wheels’.
+We move them daily to help fertilise our soil at the farm.
 We get our chickens to graze on the pastures, which are free of any chemicals, so they can lay the most nutritious eggs.
 They roam our pastures all day and are only locked up in the Eggmobiles at night for their own protection.
 We also feed the chickens with non-GMO food that is specially made for us.
-Not only are we producing the healthiest eggs, but we’re also practicing regenerative agriculture which reverses climate change and is good for the soil.”
+Not only are we producing the healthiest eggs, but we’re also practising regenerative agriculture which is good for the soil.”

-Mawethu Xamle and his wife, Neliswa Mbengana, who is a shareholder says that being able to own a business is such a good thing for their family as it’s given them a chance to grow.
+Mawethu Xamle and his wife, Neliswa Mbengana, who is a shareholder, says that being able to own a business is such a good thing for their family as it’s given them a chance to grow.
 Zanele Hlabisa, confesses that the most important thing for her is that she can be a part of the business even when she is not on the farm.
 “Being a shareholder is really a once in a lifetime experience,” she says.

-“The goal of regenerative agriculture is to produce nutrient-dense food, heal the earth and create employment opportunities,” says McIntosh.
+“The goal of regenerative agriculture is to produce nutrient-dense food, heal the earth and create employment opportunities,” explains McIntosh.